Last updated on September 12th, 2025 at 11:38 am

 Cornish hake, parsnip purée, crispy onions and brown butter sea purslane sauce

-This was my personal choice and I enjoyed it until the last bite!
-The mix of textures was awesome with the softness of the fish and the crispy topping… I’m feeling peckish now, aren’t you?
+This was my personal choice, and I savoured every last bite!
+The mix of textures was fantastic: the soft fish paired perfectly with the crispy topping.
+I’m getting hungry just thinking about it, aren’t you?

 Last but not least came the desserts…